Complaints policy

 • We’ll make sure our services and workplaces are as inclusive and accessible as possible and take seriously any concerns that we’ve not acted in a fair way, dealing with them as quickly as we can.

 • Adjustments may include letters or information in another format or language.
 For example, recordings of complaint letters to listen to instead of reading.
 Making sure customers are not excluded is important to us.
-Find out more about Sovereign’s commitment to inclusivity.
+Find out more about SNG’s commitment to inclusivity.

 9 - Related documents

-This Policy is supported by the following documents
+This Policy is supported by the following documents:

 10 - Legislation and regulation